Yoggys-Graph/Cybersecurity-Portfolio/README.md

 ## 🧠 About Me

-As an entry-level analyst, paying attention to details is one of my strong points.
+As an cybersecurity analyst, paying attention to details is one of my strong points.
 I also have strong written and verbal communication skills.

 I'm of the same opinion as this quote: "The price of greatness is responsibility" —Winston Churchill.
 I believe this value will be useful to your organization if I'm considered.